 Course Description:

-This course explores aspects of discourse and textual analysis.
-While explaining some basic facets of discourse analysis and approaches, its main focus will be on the narrow discourse approach rather than the broad one.
-Here, particular attention is given to the analysis of extracts from a variety of written texts and a practical exploration into the aspects of written text and the various tools employed for analyzing them.
-The textual criticism and discussion will lead students to understanding and interpreting the major thematic concerns in the text, the language and how the author’s views are presented. |
+The current course is designed to explore aspects of discourse itself, then discourse analysis.
+While explaining some basic facets of discourse analysis methods and approaches, its main focus will be on the explanation of what discourse analysis is and how it can be applied to pieces of language (written and spoken).
+Although Discourse Analysis is “sometimes accused of being large and rather messy.”(Cook, 1992: 2).
+Here, the focus is narrowed to giving particular attention to the analysis of authentic material (i.e. extracts from a variety of written and spoken discourses).
+Moreover, a practical exploration into the aspects of the language and the various tools is employed for analyzing them.
+The students will be familiarized with key concepts and the actual act of Discourse Analysis.

 Course Code: LIT4305